rexsheikh/rexsheikh.github.io/index.md

 I don't have any impediments right now, although the volume of material to get through and learn feels daunting at the moment.

+## Post 3 (06.12.2025)

+Last weeek I started to build an understanding of Matter.js to implement some simple features while creating a rough scaffolding of the site.
+I focused on getting some early wins with a simple navigation bar in React and a simple penduluum demo to get a feel for how Matter.js renders objects to apply physical constants.
+The most difficult piece, though, was setting up React and learning how to create and consume components.
+The syntax is not straightforward to me and there are more curly braces than I care for.
+Still, it became very apparent to me why React is so popular.
+The investment upfront to build a good component does indeed make them highly reusable and easily configurable.
+I spent this week refining my understanding of React by completing some tutorials, notably a tic-tac-toe game that shows how to use state.
+I also did a great deal of research in AWS integration.
+I expect some difficulties integrating the frontend and backend and I've found time spent with familiarization saves time in implementation in these cases.

+My process was good this week, although I'm feeling a bit behind.
+Moving forward, I hope to increase the frequency between learning something and testing a simple implementation.
+The simple demos integrated with React proved that to me and it felt like my time was better spent there rather than reading docs and doing tutorials for a considerable amount of time.
+I have to remind myself that this software can break and proper version control via git offers rollbacks to safe points of progress.

+I don't have any significant impediments, but like I mentioned before, accelerating the learning to testing cycle frequency would more efficiently chip away at the volume of material I have to move through.